traefik/traefik/docs/content/middlewares/replacepathqueryregex.md

 ### `regex`

-The `Regex` option is the regular expression to match and capture the path and query from the request URL.
+The `regex` option is the regular expression to match and capture the path and query from the request URL.

 !!! warning